Skip to main content

 The susceptibility of American chestnut became apparent soon after the first discovery of sweet chestnut blight in New York in 1904.
 Within 50 years the disease had spread over the entire native range of the American sweet chestnut, from Maine in the north to Georgia in the south, and west to Ohio and Tennessee, and into Ontario and British Columbia in Canada.
 The result was devastation of much of the estimated 4 billion American sweet chestnut population.

-It is now widespread in Europe, except for countries with EU Protected Zone (PZ) status, including Great Britain.
-Annual PZ surveys have been carried out in sweet chestnut woodland in Great Britain since 1993 without the disease being detected.
+It is now widespread in Europe, except for countries with EU Protected Zone (PZ) status.

-Sweet chestnut blight was first identified in the UK in 2011 in Warwickshire, England.
-Between 2011 and 2018, the disease was identified at several sites.
+Sweet chestnut blight was first identified in the UK in 2011 in Warwickshire, England, and has subsequently been identified at a number of other sites across England.

-Hypo-virulence results when the C. parasitica fungus is infected by a naturally occurring virus (called dsRNA hypo-virus CHV1) which limits the ability of the pathogen to grow in chestnut bark, or to produce spores.
-Hypo-virulence is used as a form of biological control in many European countries affected by chestnut blight.
+Hypovirulence results when the C. parasitica fungus is infected by a naturally occurring virus called Cryphonectria hypovirus 1 (CHV1) which limits the ability of the pathogen to grow in chestnut bark, or to produce spores.
+Hypovirulence is used as a form of biological control in many European countries affected by chestnut blight.